 The driver should stay at the scene of the accident.
 Collect contact information from them, as you’ll need that information to file a claim.
 If the driver takes off and commits a hit-and-run, aim to take a photo or mental note of their vehicle and license plate.
 Even a partial plate can help police identify the driver.

-Once you’ve given your official statement to the police and you’ve been evaluated and treated for injuries, you can get in touch with a lawyer so you can start your insurance claim and move toward receiving the compensation you need to recover.
+Once you’ve given your official statement to the police and you’ve been evaluated and treated for injuries, you can get in touch with a pedestrian accident lawyer in Midland so you can start your insurance claim and move toward receiving the compensation you need to recover.

 Pedestrian Accidents and Catastrophic Injuries

-While it’s not uncommon to get injured as a passenger or driver in a car accident, it’s less likely than a pedestrian getting hurt because of the protection offered by the vehicle.
+While it’s not uncommon to get injured as a passenger or driver in a car accident, it’s less likely than those on foot getting hurt because of the protection offered by the vehicle.
 Pedestrians don’t have built-in airbags or seatbelts to protect them.
-Because of this, the injuries a pedestrian sustains after being hit by a car have the potential to be catastrophic.
+Because of this, the injuries they sustain after being hit by a car have the potential to be catastrophic.
 This means that the injuries affect their ability to be gainfully employed.

 Common catastrophic injuries include spinal cord damage, traumatic brain injuries, multiple bone fractures, amputations, and internal organ damage.
 With any of those injuries, there’s the possibility of surgery.
 Physical therapy is likely to follow.
 If someone loses a limb, they’ll need to relearn how to complete everyday tasks and learn how to use a prosthetic device, if they choose to get one.

 If you’ve sustained any degree of injury after a pedestrian accident, you’ll need access to compensation to take care of your medical bills and expenses.
-Filing a personal injury claim with the help of our Midland pedestrian accident lawyers, we’ll build a strong case so you can get compensation for your injuries and losses.
+When you file a personal injury claim with the help of our Midland pedestrian accident lawyers, we’ll build a strong case so you can get compensation for your injuries and losses.

 Proving Driver Negligence in Midland